Deeplinks

 Privacy / tracking-disabled mode#

-When you call Mobana.setTrackingEnabled(false) (or pass enableTracking: false to init()), Mobana links still deliver payloads — your in-app behaviour keeps working in all five cases above.
+When you call Mobana.setTrackingEnabled(false) (or pass enableTracking: false to init()), Mobana links still deliver payloads — your in-app behaviour keeps working in all cases above.
 What changes server-side:

 - No